-Existing Proposed Explanation a declaration of election for the by-election of a candidate to fill the vacancy, requiring that the election be held as soon as reasonably practicable and not later than six months after the office becomes vacant. a candidate to fill the vacancy, setting a date for the by-election to be held as soon as reasonably practicable and not later than six months after the office becomes vacant.
-Exception (2) No declaration of election shall be issued for a by-election, if the vacancy in the Provincial Métis Council occurs within six months before the day of the next general election.
-(2) No declaration of election shall be issued for a by-election under subsection (1) if the vacancy occurs within six months before the day of the next general election to be held in accordance with section 18.1.
+Existing Proposed Explanation Vacancy in Provincial Métis Council 29.
+(1) Where the office of an Executive Member or Regional Representative becomes vacant for any reason after the general election in 2007, the Chief Electoral Officer, on being informed of the vacancy, shall issue a declaration of election for the by-election of a candidate to fill the vacancy, requiring that the election be held as soon as reasonably practicable and not later than six months after the office becomes vacant.
+Vacancy on Provincial Métis Council 18.2 (1) Where the office of a member of the Provincial Métis Council or of a Regional Council to which this Act applies becomes vacant for any reason, the Chief Electoral Officer, on being informed of the vacancy, shall issue a notice of election for the by- election of a candidate to fill the vacancy, setting a date for the by-election to be held as soon as reasonably practicable and not later than six months after the office becomes vacant.
+Vacancies will be filled by by-elections and the Chief Electoral Officer will have authority to adapt the voting procedures described in this Part and to use an electronic voting system if appropriate Exception (2) No declaration of election shall be issued for a by-election, if the vacancy in the Provincial Métis Council occurs within six months before the day of the next general election.
+(2) No notice of election shall be issued for a by-election under subsection (1) if the vacancy occurs within six months before the day of the next election to be held in accordance with section 18.1.
 By-elections will not be held if the next election is not more than six months away.
-None (3) The Chief Electoral Officer may conduct a by-election in accordance with this Part or may adapt or replace the provisions of this Part in whole or in part with an electronic voting procedure that is accessible to all voters and provides voting security at least equivalent to the provisions of this Part.
-This provision will provide flexibility to the CEO to conduct a by-election electronically in order to control costs.
-Public notice 30.
-(1) A Regional Returning Officer shall, in accordance with the directions of the Chief Notice of election 19(1) Each Regional Returning Officer shall, in accordance with the directions of the Chief Electoral Officer, give public notice Some candidates, usually female, will request that their address or phone number not be published.
-Adding the word "appropriate" in
+None (3) The Chief Electoral Officer may conduct a by-election in accordance with this Act or may adapt or replace the provisions of this Act in whole or in part with an electronic voting procedure that is accessible to all This provision will provide flexibility to the Chief Electoral Officer to conduct a byelection electronically in order to control costs.

-Existing Proposed Explanation Electoral Officer, give public notice concerning details of the election.
-Contents of notice (2) The public notice must include the following: (a) the full name and contact information of each candidate for each office, as stated in the candidate's nomination papers, in the order in which those names are to be placed on the ballot; (b) the name of the Region; (c) the location and hours of each voting opportunity in the Region. concerning details of the election, including the following information: (a) the full name of and appropriate contact information for each candidate for each office, as stated in the candidate's nomination papers, in the order in which those names are to be placed on the ballot; (b) the name of the Region; (c) the location and hours of each voting opportunity in the Region. clause (a) is intended to provide the CEO with discretion about what information is to be provided.
-OFFICE OF THE CHIEF ELECTORAL OFFICER Establishment of office 31.
-(1) The Chief Elections [sic] Officer shall (a) establish an office that is easily accessible to most of the voters; and (b) keep the office open to the public and be Establishment of office of Chief Electoral Officer 19.1 (1) The Chief Electoral Officer shall establish an office for the election period that is easily accessible to most of the voters and open to the public.
-No substantive change. available there during the election period.
-(2) The Chief Electoral Officer may establish additional offices.
-(2) The Chief Electoral Officer may establish additional offices.
-No change
+Proposed Explanation voters and provides voting security at least equivalent to the provisions of this Act.
+Notice of election 19(1) Each Regional Returning Officer shall, in accordance with the directions of the Chief Electoral Officer, give public notice concerning details of the election, including the following information: (a) the full name of and appropriate contact information for each candidate for each office, as stated in the candidate's nomination papers, in the order in which those names are to be placed on the ballot; (b) the name of the Region; and (c) the location and hours of each voting opportunity in the Region.
+Some candidates, usually female, will request that their address or phone number not be published.
+Adding the word "appropriate" in clause (a) is intended to provide the Chief Electoeal Officer with discretion about what information is to be provided. voters and provides voting security at least equivalent to the provisions of this Act.
+Notice of election 19(1) Each Regional Returning Officer shall, in accordance with the directions of the Chief Electoral Officer, give public notice concerning details of the election, including the following information: (a) the full name of and appropriate contact information for each candidate for each office, as stated in the candidate's nomination papers, in the order in which those names are to be placed on the ballot; (b) the name of the Region; and (c) the location and hours of each voting